brannerchinese/compile_diary/README.md

 where `n` is the maximum age in hours that is to be included.
 This second program is useful for examining the typesetting of individual entries without having to compile the whole diary.
 The filename `diary_excerpts_5_sections.tex` is used, where `5` here indicates that five sections were included.

-### Actual diary

-My actual diary is not found in a public repository.

 [end]